AntiXeon/hARMful/README.md

 ### Microsoft® Windows™
 To create a Microsoft® Visual Studio® solution, type `cmake .`.
 A `.sln` file is generated and can be opened with Microsoft® Visual Studio®.
 If you do not have this IDE, you can download [Microsoft® Visual Studio® Community](https://www.visualstudio.com/vs/visual-studio-express/) for free.
-Once the IDE is launched, compile the project and a `.dll` file is generated.
+Once the IDE is launched, compile the project and a `.dll` file is generated with a `.lib` for the linker.

 ### Mac™ OS
 Not officially supported.